 Practical Applications of Supervisory Skills (PASS) – Engaging Yourself is designed for relatively new supervisors or to be a thorough review of skills supervisors can use in daily practice.
 This certificate program provides supervisors with professional development that focuses on exploring what we, as individuals, bring to the supervision dynamic.
 Knowing ourselves builds bridges that we can use to create better functioning teams and arms us with motivational tools to lead and inspire.
 Participants will have clear takeaways from each class and can apply what is taught providing the opportunity to improve results and service excellence while building collaborative relationships with others.

 As the series title indicates, the PASS – Engaging Yourself learning experience emphasizes practical application and includes group activities, case studies, presentations, group discussions, and online learning opportunities.
 Our presenter team is comprised of a diverse array of professionals to best meet the needs of all UI campus supervisors.
 Join us to build off the success of the Supervising@Iowa series and build the PASS community!
-For additional developmental opportunities, check out the sister PASS series, PASS – Engaging Your Team, to be offered in fall 2021.
+For additional developmental opportunities, check out the sister PASS series, PASS – Engaging Your Team.

-Note: Due to COVID-19 concerns the initial spring 2021 offering will be offered via Zoom.
+Note: Each fall 2021 PASS-Engaging Yourself course will be offered via Zoom.

 To fulfill the Practical Applications of Supervisory Skills (PASS) – Engaging Yourself certificate program, participants must complete 8 of the 9 courses.